Healthdirect Free Australian health advice you can count on.

 • Medicine can be used in combination with other methods to manage symptoms of ADHD.

-• Often, a class of medicines known as stimulants can help to treat ADHD.
-Other medicines can also be used for treatment, which include guanfacine, atomoxetine, clonidine and some antidepressants.
+• A class of medicines known as stimulants can help treat ADHD.
+Other medicines can also be used, including guanfacine, atomoxetine and clonidine.

 • Common side effects of stimulant medicines include reduced appetite, headache, stomach ache, insomnia, anxiety and increased blood pressure.